Musk's Twitter rules: A dizzying, whiplash-inducing timeline - KESQ

 Dec.
 14: Twitter suspends an account that used publicly available flight data to track Elon Musk’s private jet, despite a pledge by the social media platform’s new owner to keep it up because of his free speech principles.
 The account is restored hours later with rules that impose new conditions on all users about sharing anyone’s current location, and then the account is suspended again.

 Dec.
-15: The accounts of journalists who cover Musk are suspended, among them reporters working for The New York Times, Washington Post, CNN, Voice of America and other publications.
+15: The accounts of journalists who cover the social media platform Musk are suspended, among them reporters working for The New York Times, Washington Post, CNN, Voice of America and other publications.
 The accounts are restored a day later after a Twitter poll.

 Dec.
 19: More than half of 17.5 million users who responded to a Twitter poll created by Musk over whether he should step down as head of the company voted yes by the time the poll closed.
 There was no immediate announcement from Twitter, or Musk, about whether he would resign, though Musk said that he would abide by the results.